hiranumn/DeepATACseq/README.md

 The associated extended abstract can be found at http://www.biorxiv.org/content/early/2017/08/06/172767.

 Currently this is a subset of ipython notebooks I used run experiments.
-I plan to publish a more user-friendly code soon.
+I plan to publish more user-friendly code soon.